-This is the initial public offering of Armada Hoffler Properties, Inc. We are selling shares of our common stock.
+This is the initial public offering of Armada Hoffler Properties, Inc. We are selling 16,525,000 shares of our common stock.

-We expect the initial public offering price of our common stock to be between \$ and \$ per share.
-Currently, no public market exists for our shares.
-We intend to apply to list our common stock on the New York Stock Exchange under the symbol "AHH."
+Our common stock has been approved for listing, subject to official notice of issuance, on the New York Stock Exchange under the symbol "AHH."
 We intend to elect to be taxed and to operate in a manner that will allow us to qualify as a real estate investment trust for federal income tax purposes commencing with our taxable year ending December 31, 2013.
 To assist us in qualifying as a real estate investment trust, among other purposes, our charter generally limits any person from beneficially or constructively owning more than 9.8% in value or number of shares, whichever is more restrictive, of the outstanding shares of any class or series of our capital stock.
 See "Description of Capital Stock-Restrictions on Ownership and Transfer."